-The Association of Academic Health Sciences Libraries (AAHSL) Cornerstone Award is given to an individual, group, or institution selected by the association's Board of Directors.
-The award is given for a notable or important contribution made during the most recent four years that has assisted AAHSL in achieving its mission or had significant impact on the profession of academic health sciences librarianship.
+The Gerald J. Oppenheimer Cornerstone Award, named in honor of Gerald J. Oppenheimer, the inaugural president of the Association of Academic Health Sciences Libraries (AAHSL), is given to an individual, group, or institution selected by the association's Board of Directors.
+The award is given for a notable or important contribution that has assisted AAHSL in achieving its mission or had significant impact on the profession of academic health sciences librarianship.

 The award may be given to:

 To be recognized by this award, contributions must:

 The award is given at the discretion of the Board and is given only when there is evidence of a significant contribution and not necessarily on an annual basis.

 The Board may determine that no award should be given during a year.